A Pattern-Oriented Ontology and Workflow Modeling Approach for the Sui Move Programming Language

 Abstract

 Smart contracts are vulnerable to critical, design-level Business Logic Flaws (BLFs) that conventional analysis tools often fail to detect.
-To address this semantic gap, this study introduces and validates a novel ontological framework designed to formally model the link between high-level architectural intent and low-level code.
-The methodology involved constructing a multi-layered framework that integrates a comprehensive formal ontology of the Sui Move language, a library of secure design patterns, and process-aware Object-Centric Dynamic Condition Response (OC-DCR) graphs to specify expected behavior.
-The framework’s representational adequacy was validated by demonstrating its ability to accurately and comprehensively model secure, canonical implementations of four patterns (Access Control, Circuit Breaker, Time Incentivization, and Escapability), drawn from the official Sui Framework and documentation.
-This validation confirms the framework provides a robust, machine-readable model that captures a diverse range of security, economic, and temporal logic found inside these official implementations.
-By establishing this formal descriptive model, our work provides the essential semantic foundation for a future generation of tools for pattern-aware auditing and runtime anomaly detection, contributing a comprehensive basis for engineering more verifiable and resilient decentralized applications.
+To address this semantic gap, this study introduces a novel ontological framework that formally models the link between high-level architectural intent and low-level Sui Move code.
+The methodology employs a rigorous Linked Open Terms (LOT) approach to construct a comprehensive ontology, integrated with a library of secure design patterns and process-aware Object-Centric Dynamic Condition Response (OC-DCR) graphs.
+Qualitative validation was conducted on four canonical security patterns (Access Control, Circuit Breaker, Time Incentivization, Escapability) drawn from the official Sui Framework, confirming the framework’s representational adequacy and logical consistency.
+Ultimately, this work contributes the first machine-readable semantic layer for Sui Move, decoupling reasoning from raw code availability, and providing the essential semantic foundation for the future development of pattern-aware auditing tools.

 Article activity feed